-Upper Division: After the first year, upper division students who have been identified as needing extra assistance after their first year of study can contact an ABES faculty member to develop a plan for academic improvement.
+Upper Division: After the first year, upper division students who have been identified as needing extra assistance after their first year of study can partner with an ABES faculty member to develop a plan for academic improvement.
 Consulting tutors are also available for specific bar classes.

-Second Year: Although bar preparation services are not officially available until the second year in law school, ABES encourages students to understand that mastering the skills learned in the first-year Success Strategies workshops is essential to passing the bar examination.
+Second Year: ABES encourages students to understand that mastering the skills learned in the first-year exam rehearsals is essential to passing the bar examination.
 By starting bar preparation early, students gradually review the law and strengthen their study and test-taking strategies while in law school rather than cramming and experimenting with learning preferences after graduation.

-The ABES upper division bar preparation program begins with a workshop focusing on the Multistate Professional Responsibility Examination (MPRE), connects the Success Strategies lessons to the skills tested by the National Conference of Bar Examiners (NCBE), and introduces students to the major bar preparation companies.
+The ABES upper division bar preparation program begins with a workshop focusing on the Multistate Professional Responsibility Examination (MPRE), connects previous lessons to the skills tested by the National Conference of Bar Examiners (NCBE), and introduces students to the major bar preparation companies.

 As 2Ls, students are also eligible to take bar preparation classes to improve their substantive knowledge and performance test (PT), multiple-choice, and essay exam-taking skills.
-The bar preparation classes include Legal Drafting, Logic for Lawyers, and Advanced Classes.
+The bar preparation classes include Legal Drafting and other advanced classes.

 Individual Meetings: All upper-division students can arrange individual meetings with ABES faculty members to discuss their bar preparation plans anytime during the second, third, and fourth years.
 If a graduate does not pass the exam on their first attempt, ABES provides support to repeaters through intake counseling sessions that help students identify their strengths and weakness and focus their study strategies.